 In Hawai'i, watersheds are critically important-for water supply, water quality, air quality, natural habitats, scenic beauty, outdoor recreation and natural resource educational programs.
 They provide indirect services such as groundwater recharge by intercepting rainfall.
-Research shows that vegetation restoration can change soil hydraulic properties and that infiltration rates are two times greater in reforested areas compared to deforested areas6.
-But, most of our watersheds are also critically endangered and have been overrun by feral pigs and goats and by nonnative and invasive plants.
+Research shows that forest restoration can change soil hydraulic properties and that infiltration rates are two times greater in reforested areas compared to deforested areas.
+Most of our watersheds are critically endangered and have been overrun by feral pigs and goats and by nonnative and invasive plants.
 The degraded condition of our watersheds has resulted in a host of negative environmental consequences, including increased runoff and erosion, poor water quality for streams and near shore waters, siltation of near shore reefs, decreased water infiltration and lower yields from aquifers, lower base stream flows, and increased stream flooding.

-The BWS owns nearly two-thirds of the valley, which includes the majority of forested areas.
+The BWS owns nearly two-thirds of Mākaha Valley, which includes the majority of forested areas.
 The forested areas consist mostly of nonnative species such as strawberry guava and coffee.
 Improving the forests through native forest restoration will help to retain and absorb more water; thus reducing the peak amount of storm water that travels down the valley in the streams.

 Watershed restoration is a long-range project that will focus on incremental fencing of areas of the upper watershed to exclude feral pigs and goats, removal of invasive plants, planting native plants, restoration of traditional wet lo'i terraces and dry agricultural fields.
 The expected outcome after many years of these actions is the restoration of a healthy forest and a healthy watershed.
+In addition, recapturing storm water runoff through the use of "keyline swales" or small detention ponds will reduce some of the runoff from tributaries into the stream, allow water to infiltrate into the ground and can serve as a water source for the BWS firebreak vegetation.